microsoft/BotBuilder-V3/en-us/9000 Bot Framework Resources/bot-framework-technical-faq.md

 ## How can I intercept all messages between the user and my bot?

 In C#, you can provide implementations of the IPostToBot and IBotToUser interfaces to the Autofac dependency injection container.
 In Node, you can use middleware for much the same purpose.
+The [BotBuilder-Azure](https://github.com/Microsoft/BotBuilder-Azure) repo contains C# and Node.js libraries that will log this data to an Azure table.

 ## Why are my Facebook user names not showing anymore?